 Have you brought a new member to your family?Your pet needs essential vaccines just like humans.
 You must get them vaccinated by vets.
 These vaccines may sometimes require a booster to keep them effective.
 To take care of the needs of your pets, we facilitate timely vaccination and re-vaccination to safeguard your pets.
 Help your little companions live a healthy and happy life by providing them with a dose of vaccination.

-Our Pet Vaccination Program is broken down into two categories: core pet vaccines and non-core vaccines.
-Core pet vaccinations are those recommended for every pet while non-core vaccines are advised based on your pet’s lifestyle.
+In general, Pet Vaccination Program is broken down into two categories: core vaccines and non-core vaccines.
+Core vaccinations are those recommended for every pet, while non core vaccines are advised based on your pet’s lifestyle.

 Vaccines help prepare your pet’s immune system to fight the invasion of disease-causing organisms.
 When the vaccine is introduced to your pet, the immune system is mildly stimulated.
 If a pet is ever exposed to the real disease, his immune system is now prepared to recognize and fight it off entirely or reduce the severity of the illness.

 Core Vaccine includes:

 Rabies is a deadly “zoonotic disease” that can infect all mammal including humans.
 It is transmitted by the Lyssa virus, invading the central nervous system and causing headaches, anxiety, hallucinations, excessive drooling, increased aggressiveness, fear of water, paralysis, and death in almost 100% of cases if infected!